A note on the hit problem for the polynomial algebra in the case of odd primes and its application: The -Invariant Line

 \begin{prop}[Existence and Uniqueness of the Invariant Line] For each family $n^{(t)}$, the dimension of the $GL(3, \mathbb{F}_p)$-invariant subspace of the top-exterior slice cohomology is exactly one.

 \end{prop}

 \begin{proof} The argument proceeds as follows: \begin{enumerate} \item[$\bullet$] By Proposition~\ref{prop:reduction_to_torus}, the dimension of $GL(3, \mathbb{F}_p)$-invariants is equal to the dimension of $T$-invariants on the associated graded top slice. \item[$\bullet$] By Lemma~\ref{lem:trivial_character_condition}, any $T$-invariant vector must belong to the trivial weight block $W_{(p-2,p-2,p-2)}$.
 All other weight blocks have no $T$-fixed vectors. \item[$\bullet$] By Proposition~\ref{prop:nontrivial_kernel}, the subspace of cohomology classes within this trivial block is non-trivial.
 Let this space be $K = \ker(\mathsf{M}_{\mathrm{hit}}) \cap W_{(p-2, p-2, p-2)}$. \item[$\bullet$] Within this block, the torus $T$ acts trivially by definition.
 From the proof of Proposition~\ref{prop:reduction_to_torus}, the unipotent group $\mathscr{U}$ also acts trivially on the associated graded.
 Thus, every vector in $K$ is invariant under the full Borel group $B = T \ltimes \mathscr{U}$. \item[$\bullet$] The final symmetry group to account for is the Weyl group $W = N_G(T)/T \cong \Sigma_3$, which permutes the variables $x,y,z$.
-The space of $\Sigma_3$-invariants within the permutation module $K$ is one-dimensional, spanned by the orbit sum of any non-zero vector. \end{enumerate} Combining these points, the dimension of the invariant subspace is exactly one, establishing the theorem.
-The invariant line is spanned by the $\Sigma_3$-symmetrization of any non-trivial element in the kernel of the hit map within the trivial torus block. \end{proof}
+The space of $\Sigma_3$-invariants within the permutation module $K$ is one-dimensional, spanned by the orbit sum of any non-zero vector. \end{enumerate} Combining these points, the dimension of the invariant subspace is exactly one, establishing the proposition.
+The invariant line is spanned by a specific linear combination of basis elements in the trivial weight block, which corresponds to the unique alternating element in the quotient module. \end{proof}

 Now, by the work of Aikawa \cite{Aikawa}, one gets

 where

 Following \cite[Lemmata 1, 2, 3]{Crossley}, the Adams elements $h_i$ are in the image of $Tr_1^{\mathscr A_p}(\mathbb F_p)$ and that the indecomposable elements $\widetilde{\lambda_i},$ $\mu_i$ and $\upsilon_i$ are in the image of $Tr_2^{\mathscr A_p}(\mathbb F_p).$ Furthermore, as the total transfer $\bigoplus_{h\geq 0}Tr_h^{\mathscr A_p}(\mathbb F_p)$ is a homomorphism of algebras, the decomposable elements $h_ih_jh_k,$ $h_j\lambda_i,$ $h_j\mu_i,$ and $h_j\upsilon_i$ are in the image of $Tr_3^{\mathscr A_p}(\mathbb F_p).$ This, together with the above claims, show that the third Singer transfer $Tr_3^{\mathscr A_p}(\mathbb F_p)$ is an isomorphism in the internal degrees $n^{(t)},\, 1\leq t\leq 4.$ The theorem is proved.